Autodesk-Forge/design.automation-nodejs-revit.parameters.excel/README.md

     $env:FORGE_CLIENT_SECRET="YOUR CLIENT SECRET"
     $env:FORGE_CALLBACK_URL="YOUR CALLBACK URL"
-    $env:FORGE_WEBHOOK_URL="YOUR DESIGN AUTOMATION FOR REVIT CALLBACK URL" npm start
+    $env:FORGE_WEBHOOK_URL="YOUR DESIGN AUTOMATION FOR REVIT CALLBACK URL"
+    $env:DESIGN_AUTOMATION_NICKNAME="YOUR DESIGN AUTOMATION FOR REVIT NICK NAME"
+    $env:DESIGN_AUTOMATION_ACTIVITY_NAME="YOUR DESIGN AUTOMATION FOR REVIT ACTIVITY NAME" npm start

 **Note.**
 environment variable examples:
 - FORGE_CALLBACK_URL: `http://localhost:3000/api/forge/callback/oauth`
 - FORGE_WEBHOOK_URL: `http://808efcdc123456.ngrok.io/api/forge/callback/designautomation`

+The following are optional:
+- DESIGN_AUTOMATION_NICKNAME: Only necessary if there is a nickname, Forge client id by default.
+- DESIGN_AUTOMATION_ACTIVITY_NAME: Only necessary if the activity name is customized, ExportImportExcelActivity by default.

 ### Using the app